Studsz/emrcraft-launcher/README.md

 Welcome to the EMRCRAFT Installer!
 This tool is designed to help you easily install and launch EMRCRAFT, made by the EMRCraft development team.
 EMRCRAFT DISCORD SERVER: https://discord.gg/rbqwkwsqmf

-main aspects:

-    Quick Installation: Fast and efficient installation process to get you started in no time.
-    Automatic Updates: Stay up-to-date with the latest features and updates.

 System Requirements

     Operating System: Windows or linux.